-City, state, and local authorities are critical partners in vegetative/ sound wall buffer proposals, projects, and policy change of Transportation's (MDOT) Noise Abatement Program to identify the most feasible locations.
+Efforts to locate sound walls and buffers should be coordinated with the Michigan Department of Transportation's (MDOT) Noise Abatement Program to identify the most feasible locations.
 MDOT implements barriers when an area meets specific 'feasibility' and 'reasonableness' criteria.
 These critiera consider the number of people potentially affected and the estimated reduction in noise pollution that may be realized by building sound walls.
 Because sound walls also reduce the amount of air pollutants that reach populations, they can have health benefits beyond those associated with noise reduction.39